cgoo4/usedthese/README.md

-3. With `used_elsewhere()`, websites deploying the usedthese package, and where the owners have explicitly chosen to add their website url to a participation list, may be analysed from wider package & function usage. \[Statement of future intent.\]
+3. With `used_elsewhere()`, websites deploying the usedthese package, and where the owners have explicitly chosen to add their website url to a participation list, may be analysed for a broader view of package & function usage. \[Statement of future intent.\]

 4. With `used_where()`, for a supplied specific function example use cases may be found from websites participating per 3. \[Statement of